How to connect your home theater subwoofer

 If you used auto-calibration to set up your home theater system, remember to rerun it every time you move your sub.

 To tailor the bass to your “sweet spot” use the popular method known as “crawling.”
 Start with the subwoofer at or near your primary listening position.
-Then move to different spots the sub could go and listen to your chosen sample music, listening carefully to the bass.
+Then stand in different spots the sub could go and listen to your chosen sample music.
 When you find a spot where the bass sounds just right, that’s where you should put your sub.

 For some suggestions and diagrams of speaker setups for different floor plans, check out our article on home theater speaker placement.